lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

 You most likely started by writing a Jupyter notebook and had the chance to run it a couple time on-sky.
 You now want to turn that in to a SAL Script that can be maintained, incorporated to the observatory operation routine and launched from the ScriptQueue.

-To use a real case scenario, let us assume you wrote a procedure that dithers the telescope in a specific pattern and take a series of observations at each position.
+This procedure follows from a real case scenario where a user develops an operation that dithers the telescope in a random pattern and performs a series of observations at each position.
-As anticipated in the `Concept of Operations`_, you probably had the chance to develop most of the procedure using a Jupyter notebook, and test it in one of the `Operational Environments`_ (probably including on sky tests).
+As anticipated in the `Concept of Operations`_, the procedure was first developed using a Jupyter notebook, and tested in one of the `Operational Environments`_ (including on sky tests).

 .. _Concept of Operations: https://tstn-024.lsst.io/
 .. _Operational Environments: https://obs-ops.lsst.io/Observing-Interface-Setup/environments.html

 To illustrate this example we created an :ref:`example notebook <example-notebook-writing-a-sal-script>`, which can now be converted into a SAL Script.
-We recommend looking at this example and making sure you understand what is being done there.
+We recommend looking at this example and making sure you understand what is being performed by the Jupyter notebook.
+Most importantly, make sure you understand how the observatory control classes are setup (``atcs`` and ``latiss``), how we parameterize the operation (defining the target and the observation setup) and how the operation is performed.
 It may also be helpful to have the Jupyter notebook opened on the side as you read through he process of converting it into a SAL Script.

 .. _Writing-SAL-Scripts-Initial-SAL-Script: